 When should I consider leaving my job due to a bad boss?

-If your boss’s behavior becomes toxic and affects your well-being or career growth, it might be time to consider other job opportunities.
+If your boss’s behavior becomes toxic and affects your well-being or career growth, you might want to consider other job opportunities.